How to sell a house without an estate agent

 When you first decide to sell your property, you should ask several estate agents to visit your property and give you a valuation.
 They should use their local market knowledge, along with examples of similar properties they’ve recently sold, to justify the price they suggest asking for your property.

 Pricing your home correctly is crucial.
 The first two weeks after a property goes on the market should be the busiest, in terms of viewings.
 Price it too high and you’re likely to limit the amount of interest the property receives.
-Even if you reduce the price quickly, you could still experience a lengthy time on market, as homes that are initially overpriced take around 50 percent longer to sell.
+Even if you reduce the price quickly, you could still experience a lengthy time on market.
+This is because homes that are initially overpriced take around 50 percent longer to sell.

 Energy Performance Certificate (EPC)